 Non-surgical management traditionally is selected for minor ruptures, less active patients, and those with medical conditions that prevent them from undergoing surgery.
 The goal of casting is to allow the tendon to slowly heal over time.
 The foot and ankle are positioned to bring the torn ends of the tendon close together.
 Casting or bracing for up to 12 weeks or more may be necessary.
 This method can be effective and avoids some risks, such as infection, associated with surgery.
 However, the likelihood of re-rupture may be higher with a non-surgical approach and recovery can take longer.

 Whether surgical or non-surgical, the recovery period requires rehabilitation to restore tendon strength and foot and ankle motion.
-During the initial healing phase, you will be unable to bear weight on the foot for 12 or more weeks and will be required to use crutches or a walker.
-Physical therapy will be important in helping you regain your strength and motion, begin walking again without assistive devices, and help you to eventually return to your regular function.
+During the initial healing phase, you will be unable to bear weight on the foot for 12 or more weeks, and will be required to use crutches or a walker.
+Physical therapy will be important in helping you regain your strength and motion, begin walking again without assistive devices, and eventually return to your regular function.